 Reigate & Banstead is a relatively affluent borough with a buoyant local economy.
 The prosperity of the borough owes much to its excellent location, in close proximity to London and with good transport access via the M25, M23/A23 and the main London to Brighton rail link.

 The attractiveness of the local environment and the good accessibility to Central London and Heathrow and Gatwick airports have been key drivers of inward investment.
-Reigate & Banstead is currently home to almost 5,700 businesses and whilst the majority of these are small businesses, the borough has also attracted a number of major international companies including:
+Reigate & Banstead is currently home to more than 7,000 businesses which include major international corporate headquarters as well as a thriving population of small and medium-sized enterprises.

 Economic activity within Reigate & Banstead is focused on the central urban areas of Redhill and Reigate, with the majority of office and retail floorspace located within the two town centre areas.

 The borough also has nine designated industrial estates which are the focus of industrial, storage and distribution businesses.
 The borough's employment areas are regularly monitored and detailed information can be found on the plan monitoring page.

 For more information on the Reigate & Banstead Economy: